aboutcode-org/aboutcode/docs/source/getting-started/create-sboms.rst

 https://scancodeio.readthedocs.io/en/latest/user-interface.html#creating-a-new-project

 Export the scan results in the appropriate format to share with your team.
-ScanCode.io will report details of the identified packages if you choose to export SBOMs.
+ScanCode.io will report details of the identified packages if you choose to export CycloneDX and SPDX SBOMs.

 https://scancodeio.readthedocs.io/en/latest/output-files.html#output-files